not-so-cool-anymore/pythod/README.md

   ]
 }
 ```
+Where `content_class` indicates the type of object that would be moved and must be either `file` or `directory`.
+`target_directory` is the name of the directory in which files with matching content indicators will be moved.
+`content_indicators` is an array of strings which contains indicators about a specific set of files.
+For directories, it is part of their names, and for files - their file extensions.

 There is a default configuration file in the directory of the tool.
 The file contains the following: